ingleseben/Material-Design-3-Dynamic-Mobile-Dashboard/README.md

 A modern Home Assistant dashboard powered by Material Design 3 (MD3) principles.
 Features a dynamic, transparent, and adaptive card layout with a sleek, clean UI for an elegant smart home experience.

+v.2.0.2 has been released.
+A few [template sensors](https://github.com/ElementZoom/Material-Design-3-Dynamic-Mobile-Dashboard/blob/main/template%20sensor/Get%20Forecast%20Template%20Sensor) are added to the file section to fetch the weather forecast data correctly.
+A simple change has also been made to the Full YAML to reflect the changes in the temperature forecast.

 # ✨ Features

 **🎨 MD3 Theme Engine**